poplatek/payment-methods-book/swish/README.md

 28. A processing screen appears
 29. The Payer visually confirms from a list that the payment has indeed been made

-Without the need to state it, it is abundantly clear that the amount of actions and steps is far from satisfactory.

 See the video: https://www.youtube.com/watch?v=px5XVOgW-tc

 # Requirements